|

 The bad neighborhoods and areas in Berlin are mainly located in the city center and include Neukölln, Mitte, Friedrichshain-Kreuzberg, and Charlottenburg.
 This is due to the high crime rates, prostitution, and drug peddling that takes place in these areas.
 It’s advisable to stay away from these places, especially at night.

 Nothing’s worse than being pickpocketed while on a trip or getting home to find your possessions stolen.
 In this regard, this article gives you a clear picture of Berlin by analyzing its crime rate.
-It also lists and describes the dangerous spots to avoid in this beautiful and cultural city.
+It also lists and describes the dangerous cities to avoid in Berlin.

-Also read the guide why you should not move to Berlin, never, ever.
+Also read the guide on why you should not move to Berlin, never, ever.

-You might be surprised, but Berlin is the most dangerous city in Germany after Frankfurt am Main.
+You might be surprised, but the German capital of Berlin is the most dangerous city in Germany after Frankfurt am Main.
 In 2019, Berlin’s police registered approximately 513,000 criminal offenses.

-Below are some of the areas to avoid while in Berlin.
+Below are some of the areas to avoid while in German’s capital city.

 1. Neukölln